batstateu-is/2025-BatstateU-IS/README.md

 </center>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the robot’s steering mechanism, one Technic™ Large Angular Motor is integrated at the front of the self-driving robot to steer the front wheels, where they turn in the same direction at the same angle.
-This method is referred to as parallel steering and is similar to how steering works in real cars.
-The steering geometry selected was the <b>Parallel Steering</b>, rather than Differential Steering, where one wheel moves faster than the other in order to turn; Ackermann, in which the inner wheel turns at a greater angle than the outer wheel, as well as the counterpart of Ackermann, Anti-Ackermann [[8]](#ref8).
-It offers simplicity compared to other options that are more complex to build and control.
-Furthermore, both the Open and Obstacle Challenge requires maneuverability; thus, the smaller turning radius offered by parallel steering is advantageous especially for tight spaces like parking.
-This steering geometry also solves the problem with an uneven and irregular field as it improves the stability and handling of movement and turns of the self-driving robot.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the robot’s steering mechanism, a Technic™ Large Angular Motor is mounted at the front to control the two steering wheels.
+Instead of turning both wheels at the same angle—as in parallel steering—the robot uses an <b>Ackermann steering mechanism</b>, where the inner wheel turns at a larger angle than the outer wheel during a turn.
+This geometry ensures that both wheels follow arcs that share a common turning center, reducing friction, tire scrub, and energy loss.
+Ackermann steering was selected over Differential Steering, which relies on speed differences between wheels, and Anti-Ackermann, which angles the wheels outward from the turning center [[8]](#ref8).
+Compared to these alternatives, Ackermann provides smoother cornering, more predictable handling, and improved traction—qualities that are essential for precise maneuvers in the Open and Obstacle Challenges.
+It also supports tighter, more controlled turns, which is especially useful in constrained environments such as parking zones or narrow paths, while maintaining stability on uneven or irregular terrain.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Consequently, <b>rear-wheel drive (RWD)</b> was selected because it provides better traction, especially when the robot needs to travel consistently [[9]](#ref9).
 The team also believes that RWD is better than front-wheel drive (FWD), which can make the robot harder to balance, especially when it needs to carry sensors and components at the front.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the drive system, differential gear was intially considered since it helps balance wheel speed during turns and provides smoother movement.
 However, the team decided not to include it because of the uneven surface problem of the practice field.
 Consequently, a differential requires flat, consistent traction to function properly.
 And on an uneven ground, it could cause one wheel to lose contact and reduce stability.
 Instead, a direct drive setup was used where each wheel is powered by its own motor.
 This made the robot more stable and easier to control, especially when turning or driving over small bumps.
 It also simplified the design and reduced weight, making the robot more reliable during runs.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;By combining RWD and parallel steering, the team achieved a movement system that was both stable and precise.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;By combining RWD and ackermann steering, the team achieved a movement system that was both stable and precise.
 The rear wheels provided consistent driving force, while the front wheels helped for smooth turning without affecting the robot's balance.
 This setup made it easier for the robot to navigate around tight corners and spaces, maintain alignment, and avoid obstacles effectively.

 ### 1.3.
 Mechanical Design